AnhBigBrother/go-node-gRPC/README.md

 # Go-Node gRPC

-Helloworld example to learn gRPC with Node.js + Typescript on the client and Golang on the server.
+Helloworld example to learn gRPC with Node.js + Typescript on the client and Golang on the server, Server authentication with SSL/TLS.

 Protoc plugin for TypeScript: [ts-proto](https://www.npmjs.com/package/ts-proto)